What is uterine prolapse?

 To check if you have uterine prolapse, a doctor will perform a pelvic examination.
 You may also be asked to bear down or exert pressure as though you are trying to perform a bowel movement or to tighten your pelvic muscles as though you are trying to stop the flow of urine.

-Additional tests may be required such as a cystoscopy to check the bladder and urethra or an MRI (magnetic resonance imaging) of the kidneys, uterus and other pelvic organs.
+Additional tests may be required such as a cystoscopy to check the bladder and urethra or a magnetic resonance imaging (MRI) of the kidneys, uterus and other pelvic organs.
 These will help the doctor to determine if you have a uterine prolapse and how mild or severe it is.

 What can be done if you have uterine prolapse?

 Apart from the lifestyle modifications listed above, which can help to relieve the symptoms, a non-surgical option is to have a pessary inserted.
 A vaginal pessary is a plastic or rubber ring that is inserted into the vagina to support the tissue.
 Do note that it must be removed regularly for cleaning.